Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Continuum model

-\emph{Symmetry analysis and $\boldsymbol{k} \cdot \boldsymbol{p}$ model.}--- We begin by considering a continuum $\boldsymbol{k} \cdot \boldsymbol{p}$ model for the valence and conduction bands of TiSe$_2$, constrained by the symmetries of the high temperature phase (space group $P\bar{3}m1$, point group $D_{3d}$).
-The band structure near the Fermi level consists of three electron pockets at the $L$ points with $L_1^+$ symmetry which derive from Ti $d$ orbitals and two hole pockets of $\Gamma_3^-$ symmetry located at $\Gamma$ \cite{zunger_band_1978} which derive from Se $p$ orbitals, as shown in Fig.~\ref{Fig1}(c,d).
+We begin by constructing a continuum $\boldsymbol{k} \cdot \boldsymbol{p}$ model for the valence and conduction bands of TiSe$_2$, constrained by the symmetries of the high temperature phase (space group $P\bar{3}m1$, point group $D_{3d}$).
+The band structure near the Fermi level consists of three electron pockets at the $L$ points with $L_1^+$ symmetry, which derive from Ti $d$ orbitals, and two hole pockets of $\Gamma_3^-$ symmetry located at $\Gamma$ \cite{zunger_band_1978}, which derive from Se $p$ orbitals, as shown in Fig.~\ref{Fig1}(c,d).
 The presence of a small indirect gap ($E_g>0$) or overlap ($E_g<0$) is still debated \cite{rasch_semi_2008,mottas_semimetal--semiconductor_2019,Watson19,jaouen_phase_2019,Watson20}, but our conclusions apply to both cases.
 The CDW order parameter has $L_1^-$ symmetry and hybridizes the valence and conduction bands.
 In the case of monolayer TiSe$_2$, the electron pockets occur at the $M$ points and have $M_1^+$ symmetry, resulting in an order parameter with $M_1^-$ symmetry.
 Our proposed mechanism for rotation symmetry breaking applies to both monolayer and bulk samples with the corresponding replacement of the symmetry labels, so for simplicity we now focus on the monolayer {(see Sec.~\ref{sec:3D_kp_model} for the 3D model)}.